duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_row_count`

 ---
-**DEPRECATION NOTICE**: This method is scheduled for removal in a future release.
+> Deprecated This method is scheduled for removal in a future release.

 Returns the number of rows present in the result object.